Early Childhood

 How can I pay for my classes?

 Scholarships through UAA are available.
-Tuition reimbursement is available through THREAD.
-Many programs will help fund college credits – ask your employer.
+Tuition reimbursement is also available through THREAD.
+Be sure to ask your employer if they offer education or tuition benefits.

 - Early Childhood Resources